TITLE 56: LABOR AND EMPLOYMENT

 PART 2760 NOTICES, RECORDS, REPORTS

-5) Except as otherwise provided in this subsection, the penalties provided for in Section 1402 of the Act regarding each report required under subsection (a)(1) or (a)(2) of this Section shall be calculated on the basis of the total wages paid and contributions due for the period to which that report applies.
-Regardless of whether the employer fails to timely file one or both of the reports, the total penalty for such failure shall not exceed $5,000 and the minimum penalty for such failure shall be $50.00.
-The minimum penalty for willful failure to pay any contribution, or part thereof, with intent to defraud the Director, shall be $400, regardless of whether the employer fails to make such payment for both or only one of the periods.
+4) Except as otherwise provided in this subsection (a)(4), with respect to an employer not subject to the mandatory electronic reporting requirement of Section 2760.141, the penalties provided for in Section 1402 of the Act regarding each report required under subsection (a)(1) or (a)(2) of this Section shall be calculated on the basis of the total wages paid and contributions due for the period to which that report applies.
+Regardless of whether the employer fails to timely file one or both of the reports, the total penalty for that failure shall not exceed $5,000, and the minimum penalty for the failure shall be $50.
+The minimum penalty for willful failure to pay any contribution, or part of any contribution, with intent to defraud the Director, shall be $400, regardless of whether the employer fails to make the payment for both or only one of the periods.

-Example: An employer timely files his report representing the part of the quarter prior to the date of filing of the petition in bankruptcy.
-He is late in filing his report for the part of the quarter including the date the petition is filed.
-The penalty will be calculated only on the amount of wages paid as reflected in the report for the period including the date the petition in bankruptcy is filed.
+EXAMPLE: An employer not subject to the mandatory electronic reporting requirement of Section 2760.141 timely files a report representing the part of the quarter prior to the date of filing of the petition for bankruptcy.
+He or she is late in filing the report for the part of the quarter including the date the petition is filed.
+The penalty will be calculated only on the amount of wages paid as reflected in the report for the period including the date the petition for bankruptcy is filed.